gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 1. Click `Create`.
 1. Click `View task definition`.

+**Warning:**
-**Warning: a single Fargate Task may launch a single or multiple containers, but the Fargate driver will inject the `SSH_PUBLIC_KEY` environment variable only in containers with the `ci-coordinator` name.
-This means it is mandatory to have a container with this name in all Task Definitions used by the Fargate driver.**
+A single Fargate task may launch one or more containers.
+The Fargate driver injects the `SSH_PUBLIC_KEY` environment variable in containers with the `ci-coordinator` name only, so you must have a container with this name in all task definitions used by the Fargate driver.

 Refer to the AWS [documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-task-definition.html) for detailed instructions on setting up and working with task definitions.